NickyDo/osprofiler/trace-work.rst

+You need to put tracepoint to each function of service to enable OS profiler functionality
+* Core function services Nova, keystone, neutron, cinder, glance eg:+ suppose that we have 3 services A, B, C, service A have function A, B have function B, C have function C; request come into service A, function A call function B, function B call function C. each function will have tracepoint when the request passes the tracepoint, it calls `notifier` that is defied in OS provider source code and what notifier does is to store data like timestamp, name of service that cause notifier and so on to the trace database (redis, jaeger tracing, mongoDB, elasticSearch, loginsite)

 Every call of profiler.start() & profiler.stop() sends to collector 1 message.
 It means that every trace point creates 2 records in the collector.

 E.g.: The sample below produces 2 trace points: